Leitrim Way

-The route was closed/partly closed for a number of years throughout 2007-2018; however it is presently fully open and undergoing improvement works along the 56km route.
+The route was closed/partly closed for a number of years throughout 2007-2018; however it is presently fully open and undergoing improvement works along the 57km route.
 This includes reroutes to improve safety and the walker's experience.
 These upgrade works are overseen by The Leitrim Way Management Committee, who work to improve the condition of the trail and promote the route.
+The Management Committee is composed of volunteer reps from the communities along the trail, and members of Coillte, Leitrim County Council, Leitrim Development Company, Mountain Meitheal and Waterways Ireland.